About Holy Trinity Primary School

 Our aims are to meet the needs of individual children so that they are able to make the most of their abilities and to achieve personal excellence, whilst providing spiritual, moral, social and cultural guidance with the aim to prepare them to take on the responsibilities of later life; including those related to fundamental British Values, in an atmosphere of a caring Christian setting, where there is equality of opportunity for all children.

-We are now part of the Durham Diocesan Multi Academy Trust.
+We are now part of the Durham and Newcastle Diocesan Learning Trust.
 As an academy school we can share expertise and ideas with others in the academy in order to further improve the education which we offer to our chldren.
 We will still maintain our strong Christian ethos and values as well as our uniqueness to serve our distinct school community.